tomasferrarisenda/automate-all-the-things-braindamage-WORKING/README.md

 This pipeline will use the [ArgoCD Helm Chart](/helm-charts/infra/argo-cd/) in our repo to deploy ArgoCD into our EKS.<br>
 The first thing it will do is run the necessary tasks to connect to our the cluster.
 After this, ArgoCD will be installed, along with its Ingress.

 It will then create the necessary resources for ArgoCD to be self-managed and to apply the [App of Apps pattern](https://youtu.be/2pvGL0zqf9o).
 ArgoCD will be watching the helm charts in the [helm-charts](/helm-charts) directory in our repo, it will automatically create all the resources it finds and apply any future changes me make there.
-The [helm-charts/infra](/helm-charts/systems/my-app) and [helm-charts/my-app](/helm-charts/systems/my-app) directories simulates what would be our K8S infrastructure repositories would be.
+The [helm-charts/infra](/helm-charts/systems/my-app) and [helm-charts/systems/my-app](/helm-charts/systems/my-app) directories simulate what would be our K8S infrastructure repositories would be.

 If you want to know more about Helm, [here's another Nana video](https://youtu.be/-ykwb1d0DXU).